 - Starting from the head end.
 Wrap the dough snake shape around a wooden kebab stick and place on a baking tray lined with parchment paper.

-- Allow space between snakes on tray.
+- Allow space between snakes on a tray.
 Shape the head before placing in the oven.
-Cook on 190°C fan for 15 minutes
+Cook on 200°C fan/ 220°C/ 425°/ Gas mark 7 F for 15 minutes

-- Mix together water and green food colouring for painting the snakes3 tbsp water, 6 drops Extra strong food colour gel
+- Mix together water and green food colouring for painting the snakes3 tablespoon water, 6 drops Extra strong food colour gel

 - Remove snakes and brush over the food colouring mixture, add seeds now if wanted?
-Then place back in the oven for a further 5 mins.1 tbsp sesame or nigella seeds
+Then place back in the oven for a further 5 mins.1 tablespoon sesame or nigella seeds

 - Cut up black olive into small pieces for the snake eyes2 Olives, chopped small

-- using orange/ red pepper cut out the snake tongues⅓ Orange Pepper (bell pepper)
+- Use an orange/ red pepper cut out the snake tongues⅓ Orange Pepper (bell pepper)

 - Once the snakes have cooled down, twist the kebab stick 360°.
 Then continue to twist as you pull out slowly from the snakes

-- Use the sharp end of stick to poke a hole for the eyes and mouth, place in the olives for eyes and peppers for tongues into each snake
+- Use the sharp end of a stick to poke a hole for the eyes and mouth, and place the olives for eyes and peppers for tongues into each snake

 - Serve with a dip and enjoy!!